tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ## Auth Redirects

-We will also a page to redirect the user to while authenticating with GitHub.
+We will also need a page to redirect the user to while authenticating with GitHub.
+This component will render as a modal during authentication.

 ```tsx
 // pages/github/authorizing.tsx